aSlothMachine/richie-teaching-prog-portfolio/index.md

 ## My Projects in Computational Thinking

-Click on the images to go to video.
+Click on the images to go to video

 ### Mouse Explanation Video (2022-04-16)